joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/12/17/business/media/warner-bros-paramount-takeover-netflix.html

 **Carlos Alcaraz splits with coach Juan Carlos Ferrero after six Grand Slams and seven years**\
-`The world No. 1 confirmed the split on social media.`\
+`The world No. 1 confirmed the split on social media, saying that they made the decision together.`\
 https://nytimes.com/athletic/6896095/2025/12/17/carlos-alcaraz-juan-carlos-ferrero-split/

 **Britain Rejoins E.U.
 Student Exchange Program That It Left After Brexit**\